john9francis/pointers/intro.md

 # Are pointers faster?

-There are two ways of changing a value.
-One with pointers and one without pointers:
+There are two ways of changing a variable's value.
+One with pointers and one without pointers.
+In this example, notice that I am using the same functions as the last problem, but this time the `ChangeValue()` function returns the changed value.
 ```cpp
 // Changing a value in two ways
 #include <iostream>